gurusharma/RFID/README.md

     3. soldering iron
 2. Strip both ends of the wire
 3. When soldering iron is ready to use:
-    1. Solder two resistors at one end and one end of jumper wire between them
+    1. solder two resistors at one end and one end of jumper wire between them
-    2. Now put the heat shrink on the soldered part
+    2. now put the heat shrink on the soldered part

 Following these steps, you will get your voltage divider ready.
 Make sure to check output voltage using multimeter.